8 Benefits of a New Garage Door

 The garage door components we’ve covered so far lift the garage door.
 But if that door isn’t kept on a set path, it could crash into the ceiling or go careening off to one side.

-Tracks and rollers keep this from happening.
+Door tracks and rollers keep this from happening.
 Rollers are essentially small wheels installed along both sides of the garage door.
 They fit into metal tracks that trace the path the garage door needs to take as it opens and closes.
-When the mechanism lifts the door, the rollers move along the inside of the tracks to keep the door moving straight up and down.
+When the mechanism lifts the door, the garage door rollers move along the inside of the tracks to keep the door moving straight up and down.
 As a safety feature, if your garage door ever comes off this track, it won’t be able to open.

 7. Brackets and Hinges